digitalcredit-io/whitepaper/WhitePaperv1.0.md

 **Note: In order to develop Digital Credit community and application platform more effective, speed up the launching progress, and improve transaction performance, Digital Credit 1.0 will utilize [EOS.IO](https://eos.io/) to implement tokens and tokens transactions, smart contracts, account management, role management and some other features.
 Data storage development will be based on [Tendermint](https://www.tendermint.com/) and [BigchainDB](https://www.bigchaindb.com/).
 The use of BigchainDB's decentralized and distributed database simplifies and encapsulates blockchain application development and can create an efficient, high-performance blockchain digital credit community and application platform.**

+**Note: In addition to the cryptocurrency versions based on EOS.IO and Ethereum, Digital Credit will simultaneously launch a version without cryptocurrency , using only dMVC to implement a decentralized, blockchain-based, distributed database.**

 **Note: Digital Credit will utilize [IPFS](https://ipfs.io/) to store files.**

 # Compatibility